Nohed/Corpus-parser/README.md

-# Annotated Text Corpus Query Tool
+# Corpus Search

-This project implements a tool for querying an annotated text corpus efficiently.
-The corpus consists of sentences where each token (word, punctuation, etc.) is annotated with attributes such as:
+A high-performance tool for querying annotated text corpora using optimized set operations and indexing techniques.
+## References

+This project is inspired by the paper: *Efficient corpus search using unary and binary indexes* by Peter Ljunglöf and Nicholas Smallbone.

+## Overview

+This project implements an efficient corpus search engine inspired by the paper "Efficient corpus search using unary and binary indexes" by Peter Ljunglöf and Nicholas Smallbone.
+It allows users to query annotated text corpora with a simple but powerful query language, using advanced data structures and algorithms for optimal performance.

+## Features

+- **Efficient Indexing**: Pre-compiles indexes for fast attribute-based searches
+- **Optimized Set Operations**: Uses specialized intersection and difference algorithms
+- **Powerful Query Language**: Simple syntax for complex queries
+- **Multiple Search Strategies**: Automatically chooses the most efficient search algorithm based on set sizes
+- **Memory Optimization**: Uses integer encoding to minimize memory usage

+## Corpus Format

+The tool works with annotated text corpora where each token has four attributes:

-- **word**: The actual token
+- **word**: The actual characters in the word
 - **c5**: A fine-grained word class tag
-- **lemma**: The dictionary form of the word
+- **lemma**: The lemmatized (dictionary) form of the word
 - **pos**: A coarse-grained part-of-speech tag (e.g., noun, verb, adjective)

-## Features

-- **Basic Query Processor**: Allows queries based on token attributes using a simple query language.
-- **Indexing for Optimization**: Reduces memory usage by storing unique strings as integers and pre-compiling attribute indexes.
-- **Set-Based Query Matching**: Uses set operations (intersection, difference, complement) for efficient multi-clause queries.
-- **Accelerated Query Execution**: Implements binary search-based optimizations for fast set intersections and differences.

-## Query Language

-A query is a sequence of clauses, each matching a token.
-Clauses contain attribute-based conditions:

-- `[lemma="house"]` — Matches tokens with lemma "house".
-- `[pos="ART"] [lemma="house"]` — Matches an article followed by "house".
-- `[lemma="house" pos!="VERB"]` — Matches "house" but not as a verb.

-## Optimization Techniques

-- **String Deduplication**: Stores unique attribute values as integers to save memory.
-- **Precomputed Indexing**: Maps attribute values to token positions for fast lookups.
-- **Efficient Query Execution**: Translates queries into set operations for quick processing.
-- **Binary Search Accelerations**: Speeds up intersection and difference operations when one set is significantly smaller.

-## Example Corpus Format
+Supported part-of-speech tags include SUBST (noun), ADJ, VERB, ADV, ART, PREP, PRON, CONJ, INTERJ, and various punctuation tags.
+### Example corpus sentence
 ```
 # sentence 14, Texts/A/A0/A00.xml
 there   EX0     there   PRON